FlexShopper/eslint-config-flexshopper/README.md

 ## Usage

+If you are using `npm v3` you need to install `peerDependencies` manually.

-- `npm install --save-dev eslint eslint-config-yandex https://github.com/flexshopper/eslint-config`
+- `npm install --save-dev eslint eslint-config-yandex estraverse-fb flexshopper/eslint-config`
 - Then, extend the config in the `.eslintrc` file

 ### ES5 Projects